jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/10-Techvolution-ANP.md

 ### Avoiding Evolution's Stare

-It has been almost two centuries since Charles Darwin proposed the theory of evolution in 1859.
+Charles Darwin proposed evolution in 1859.
 His idea was radical, challenging much of the established knowledge of the time.
 Religious individuals believed Earth was only a few thousand years old, while scientific thinkers estimated perhaps a few million years; everyone knew that if all life forms had evolved from a common ancestor, as Darwin suggested, then more time was surely needed to account for the diversity observed on Earth.

 Because evolution explained the observable world so precisely, evidence accumulated rapidly, transforming both scientific and popular understanding.
 Within decades, humanity adopted a new paradigm of evolution via natural selection, and scientists demonstrated its intricate mechanisms—ecosystems, co-evolution, genetic variation, and speciation—that populated our planet with an astonishing diversity of life over billions of years.

 Simultaneously, fields such as physics, chemistry, geology, and mathematics were advancing, enriching humanity with wonders like electricity, medical cures, and aviation.
 As nature revealed its mysteries, one might ask: why did we not apply evolution's principles to our own civilization?

 We attempted to do so, but because we saw only a genotype or phenotype in our reflection, we were destined to fail.
-Always remember that evolution does not prescribe good ideas; it simply selects against the bad ones.
+Always remember that evolution does not prescribe good ideas; it simply selects out the bad ones.
 Two of the worst ideas ever subjected to evolutionary forces were fascism and communism, ideologies based on evolving humanity through only one part of our identity.
 Both wanted to "purify" humanity; either via the genotype using eugenics or the phenotype through social engineering.

-Humanity has had bad ideas before.
-We used to think God chose a person to be a monarch with absolute authority over society.
-Fascism and communism were particularly bad because they had access to modern science while being based on flawed premises.
+Of course, humanity has had bad ideas before.
+But Fascism and communism were particularly bad because they had access to modern science, which they used to justify their false premises.
 Genotype-focused fascist and Nazi scientists developed theories that attributed human success solely to genetics—for example, claiming that head shape determined intelligence.
 Phenotype-focused communist and Soviet scientists insisted on absolute genetic equality, attributing all success to environmental factors, even in cases like plant seeds.

 We access to modern machinery, mathematics, and other advancements, both ideologies had the means to enact mass imprisonment, forced sterilization, and the Holocaust, while the latter did mass incarcerations and executions during the Great Purges and caused devastating famines through agricultural policies that outlawed genetic studies and planted crops unsuited to specific climates.

-As the saying goes, with great power comes great responsibility, and both ideologies failed to better humanity.

-While eugenics and social engineering entered and harmed our society as well, as discussed earlier, the ideologies our society are based on were invented before evolution was even discovered.
-Thus, these scientific misconceptions about genotype versus phenotype were easier to move beyond.
+While eugenics and social engineering entered and harmed our society as well, the ideologies our society are based on were invented before evolution was even discovered.
+Thus, it was easier for us to temper the worst consequences and finally move beyond genotype versus phenotype purification.
 However, they persist in a more nuanced form in the ongoing "nature versus nurture" debate between conservative and progressive perspectives.
 Conservatives tend to emphasize genetic potential, advocating for free-enterprise approaches and minimal government intervention, while progressives focus on overcoming genetic limitations through targeted government programs and mandated social support.

-We do need both of these perspective.
-One side loves to create wealth, while the other loves to distribute it.
+We do need both of these perspective because one side loves to create wealth, while the other loves to distribute it.
 Accepting our technological nature offers a third dimension that bridges these perspectives.
-Instead of attempting to purify our genotypes or phenotypes, we should refine our narratives, belief systems, and ideologies to harness evolutionary laws to create and distribute  new tools above all else.
+Instead of attempting to purify our genotypes or phenotypes, we should refine our narratives, belief systems, and ideologies to harness evolutionary laws to continually create and distribute new tools.

 Our new identity will require us to accept the occasional loss of personal and professional identities that technological evolution demands.
 The abject failures of communism and fascism serve as a stark reminder to embrace personal moderation and adaptability instead of trying to hold evolution back for personal gain.